rodrivas78/bytebeat-viewer/README.md

- Bytebeat Viewer  -by  Rodrigo G. (rodrivas78)
+ Bytebeat Viewer  by  Rodrigo G. (rodrivas78)

  This application aims to generate visualizations for "bytebeats" ("one liners"
  or small programs that produce interesting sound and musical results).
 When plotted, many of them result in fractals.
 So I thought it appropriate to call them "sound fractals" too.
 For more